Beartooth/codec2-ios/README.md

 ## Installing

 ### Carthage
-- Add this line to your `Cartfile`: `github "Beartooth/codec2-ios" "master"`
+- Add this line to your `Cartfile`: `github "Beartooth/codec2-ios"`
 - Use the typical [carthage workflow](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add `Codec2.framework` to your project.

 ## Usage